 How To Measure PDRacer Hulls

 Basically we make a "string line" which is parallel to the line drawn on the plywood that we used when creating the rocker shape of the hull.
 Then we put the 6" part of the measuring tape on the string, and measure where the bottom of the hull is.
-Your hull's dimensions should then match the Defined Hull Shape drawing, or be within the tolerance range.
+To be a class legal rocker the hull will match the defined hull shape drawing or be within the tolerance range.

 string line on puddle duck racer hull